Neural Networks

 PIGEON

-is a templated inference engine for private inference of neural networks.
-Models and datasets can be exported from PyTorch
+PIGEON is a templated inference engine for private inference of neural networks.
+Models and datasets can be exported from PyTorch to PIGEON.
+PIGEON then performs a forward pass on the model and dataset by relying on high-level functions provided by HPMPC.

-consists of two main components: Architectures
+PIGEON consists of two main components: Architectures and Headers.

 Architectures

-supports multiple ResNet and Convolutional Neural Network (CNN) architectures such as AlexNet, VGG, and LeNet.
+Out of the box PIGEON supports multiple ResNet and Convolutional Neural Network (CNN) architectures such as AlexNet, VGG, and LeNet.

-.
-Architectures such as ResNets can also be defined in a programmatic manner as seen in ResNet.hpp
+The following is an example of the LeNet architecture as defined in CNNs.hpp.
+As one can see, layers can be defined in a similar manner to PyTorch.
+Architectures such as ResNets can also be defined in a programmatic manner as seen in ResNet.hpp.

 The example below also shows a ReLU layer with reduced bitlength.

 In the example, only bits 8-16 are used for the sign bit extraction required by ReLU thus reducing communication complexity at the cost of accuracy.
-Related Work such as Hummingbird
+Related Work such as Hummingbird can be used to identify the optimal bitlength for each layer.

 template <typename T>